 Choosing a Magnifier

 Basic magnifiers consist of plastic or glasses and magnify at most 3 or 5 times actual size.
-They don’t always deliver clear sharp images like the Hasting Triplett or Coddington magnifiers.
-The Hastings Triplett and Coddingtons magnifying power ranges from 10 to 40 times.
+They don’t always deliver clear sharp images like the Hasting Triplet or Coddington magnifiers.
+The Hastings Triplett and Coddington magnifying power ranges from 10 to 40 times.

 - 3x to 5x is small magnification

 - 10x to 14x is good magnification for nature study, 10X is the most common